Spread of the corona virus in Egypt1st calendar week (01/03/2022 to 01/09/2022): 0.9 new infections per day per 100,000 inhabitants

-The inhabitants of Egypt are still affected by the corona pandemic and the spread of the Sars-Covid-19 virus.
-The inhabitants of Egypt are also affected by the corona pandemic and the spread of the Sars-Covid-19 virus.
-By October 27th, 2020, 106707 infected persons and 6211 deaths have been reported in the country.
-The first confirmed infections were reported on February 15th, 2020, which is the date of the official notification.
+By January 10th, 2022, 381979 infected persons and 21559 deaths have been reported in the country.
+The first confirmed infections were reported in February 2020, which is the date of the official notification.
 An additional 10-14 days are calculated for noticing one's own infection, the doctor's appointment, the laboratory test and, above all, the period from the infection until the first symptoms appear.
-The country reached its peak so far on June 20th with 1,774 new infected persons.

 Weight and size

 |HIV / Aids||0.01%||0.03%|

 * The number of people suffering from diabetes refers only to inhabitants aged between 20 and 79 years.